-Taren Point Shorebird Reserve is a park in Taren Point.
-Dogs are not currently allowed.
+Taren Point Shorebird Reserve is a park.
+Dogs are not currently allowed at this park.

 Sutherland Shire Council prohibits dogs at all times, including on-leash, at Taren Point Shorebird Reserve (Shorebird Protection Zone) to protect migratory shorebirds.